DaoCloud/DaoCloud-docs/docs/en/docs/middleware/kafka/user-guide/template.md

     <!--add screenshot later-->

 4. A screen prompt will indicate successful creation.
-Refresh the page, click on the **⋮** on the right side to perform more actions.
+Refresh the page, click the **┇** on the right side to perform more actions.

     <!--add screenshot later-->